Tuesday, April 1 --2:00-4:00pm

 - CLOSED SECTION-X: No seats are available in the course.
 NO OVERRIDES GRANTED.
 Add to wait list or contact instructor.

 To request an override, sign in to the SBA Undergraduate Student Portal with

 your OU email name and password.
 Click on the Reg Override tab on the

 left-hand side of the page and fill out the required information.

-If you are unable to find an answer to your error in the list above, please make an appointment with an adviser by signing in to the Advising Portal with your OU email name and password.
+If you are unable to find an answer to your error in the list above, please make an appointment with an adviser by signing in to the SBA Advisor Trac with your OU email name and password.